stonefl/stonefl.github.io/_posts/2019-03-19-install-hortonworks-hdp-3-1-0-on-cluster-of-vmware-virtual-machines.md

 - Step 1 - Select Version: select `HDP-3.1`, `Use Local Repository`.
 Delete all other OS, leave readhat7 only.
 Copy the local base URL to the places.

-- Step 2 - Install Options:
+- Step 2 - Install Options settings:

   ![step2.png]({{site.baseurl}}/img/post/Step2.JPG)

-- Step 3 Confirm Hosts: it will automatically do the regiestration with the setting in Step 2.
+- Step 3 - Confirm Hosts: it will automatically do the regiestration with the setting in Step 2.

-- Step 4 Choose Services: choose basic ones, you can add more later.
+- Step 4 - Choose Services: choose basic ones, you can add more later.

-- Step 5 Assign Masters: keep default
+- Step 5 - Assign Masters: keep default

-- Step 6: Select all for the `Client` option.
+- Step 6 - Select all for the `Client` option.

+# Known Errors

+There are the four errors I encountered during the installation process.

 **Error 1:** emtpty HDP Url: https://community.hortonworks.com/articles/231020/ambari-273-ambari-writes-empty-baseurl-values-writ.html